 The question then, is who is Freder meant to be?
 The logical conclusion is that he's a sort of Jesus figure.
 He comes down from on high, bringing love and mercy to those suffering below.
 At one point, after lifting the cruel burden from 11811's shoulders, he is seemingly crucified by the machine he takes over.
 In the end, he takes on a very Jesus-like intermediary role.

 But…if Freder is Jesus, doesn't that make Frederson God?
 Strangely, it's not such a stretch.
 He created the world of Metropolis and set its laws.
-We even see him consigning an underling who has disappointed him to the underworld.
+We even see him consigning an minion who has disappointed him to the underworld.
 But… well, it's odd for an explicitly Christian movie to make God such a pain in the arse as Frederson.

 Maria's role even more confusing.
 Maria seems to be a fill-in for the Virgin Mary.
 Clue's in the name.
 She's introduced, a consciously innocent looking woman, tending a bunch of children who aren't her own – simultaneously virginal and motherly.
 On the other hand her role as the Virgin is complicated by her relationship with Freder.
 To say that a romantic relationship between the Jesus surrogate and the Mary surrogate complicates things is putting it mildly.
-I'm an atheist, and frankly it weirds me out.
+I'm not religious, and frankly it weirds me out.
 I mean, ick.

 On the other hand, the fact that she prepares the people for the coming of Freder, makes her (rather unexpectedly) a John the Baptist figure also.
 And her evil doppelganger (who was originally an imitation of Freder's mother, there's that Virgin Mary thing again) is explicitly compared to the Whore of Babylon from Revelation, bringing on the Apocalypse through sensual 1920s dancing.
 Maria is literally the Madonna/whore dichotomy rolled into a single character.